 408.8.1 Evacuation diagrams.
-A diagram depicting two evacuation routes shall be posted on or immediately adjacent to every required egress door from each hotel, motel or dormitory sleeping unit.
+A diagram depicting two evacuation routes shall be posted on or immediately adjacent to every required egress door from each hotel or motel sleeping unit.

 408.8.2 Emergency duties.
-Upon discovery of a fire or suspected fire, hotel, motel and dormitory employees shall perform the following duties:
+Upon discovery of a fire or suspected fire, hotel and motel employees shall perform the following duties:

 - 1. Activate the fire alarm system, where provided. - 2.
-Notify the public fire department. - 3.
-Take other action as previously instructed.
+Notify the public fire department.

+3. Take other action as previously instructed.